epfl-matmat/matmat.org/jobs/index.md

 * You are motivated to tackle a challenging interdisciplinary research topic and push the state of Bayesian Optimisation methods for inverse materials design.
-* You obtained your PhD in statistics, computational mathematics or a related subject.
+* You obtained your PhD in statistics, computational mathematics, method development for computational solid-state physics or a related subject.
+* You have an excellent academic track record and demonstrated prior research experience in at least one of the following:
+  - Quantum-chemical or materials simulations, computational materials design,
-* You have an excellent academic track record and demonstrated prior research experience in Bayesian optimisation, experimental design or inverse problems with an application in physics or engineering simulations.
+  - Bayesian optimisation, Bayesian experimental design or inverse problems with an application in physics or engineering simulations.
   <!--
   with Bayesian regression, multi-fidelity or multi-tasking methods or inverse problems.